riflechess/riflechess.github.io/stp/summaries/Reparations_Commission_Meeting_-_Frogtown_Community_Center,_230_Como_Ave,_Small_Conference_Room_.md

 date:
 ---
 #### Meeting Info

-**Meeting Type:** Reparations Commission Meeting **Purpose:** Discussion on reparations proposals for the city of Saint Paul **Date/Time:** [Insert date and time]
+* **Meeting Type:** Reparations Commission Meeting
+* **Purpose:** Discuss reparations proposals and recommendations for the City of Saint Paul
+* **Date/Time:** [Insert Date and Time]
-**Location:** Frogtown Community Center, 230 Como Ave, Small Conference Room
+* **Location:** Frogtown Community Center, 230 Como Ave, Small Conference Room

 #### Summary

-The Reparations Commission met to discuss proposals for reparations in the city of Saint Paul.
-The commission discussed several proposals, including:
+The meeting began with an introduction by the Reparations Commission Chair, outlining the purpose and goals of the commission.
+The main agenda item was a discussion on potential reparations proposals for the City of Saint Paul.
-* A proposal to allocate $10 million from the city's budget towards reparations initiatives
-* A plan to establish a community land trust to preserve affordable housing in historically redlined neighborhoods
-* Recommendations for increased funding for programs addressing police brutality and racial disparities

-The commission also heard testimony from community members on the importance of reparations, including stories about the impact of historical redlining and policing practices.

-One point of contention was around the proposal to allocate $10 million from the city's budget.
-Some commissioners expressed concerns that this amount was too small, given the scope of the issue, while others argued that it was a good starting point for further discussion.
-A motion to approve the proposal passed 5-2, with Commissioner Thompson and Commissioner Johnson dissenting.

-The commission also discussed potential metrics for measuring the success of reparations initiatives, including job creation, housing affordability, and education outcomes.
+After some debate, the commission voted to recommend a **Reparations Task Force**, which would be responsible for developing specific recommendations for reparations to be implemented by the city.
+This task force will consist of community members, city officials, and experts in relevant fields.

+Some commissioners expressed concern that the proposal did not go far enough in addressing systemic injustices, while others argued that it was a necessary step towards creating meaningful change.
+The vote on this recommendation was **7-2**, with two commissioners voting against the task force due to concerns about its scope and potential effectiveness.

+Additionally, the commission discussed potential sources of funding for reparations initiatives.
+Some members suggested allocating funds from the city's budget, while others proposed exploring outside grants and donations.

+The meeting concluded with a commitment to continue working on developing specific reparations proposals and recommendations for the City of Saint Paul.